 Some studies show that the coronavirus attacks the immune system, while others have proven that obesity can impair (Heredia et. al, 2012) the immune system.
 But there is one thing they agree on; exercise will mitigate the threat of the coronavirus.
 In fact, exercise is possibly the best virus defense we have aside from social distancing, proper hygiene and wearing a face mask.

-But, because the ‘tackling obesity’ strategy relies on a few, basic and time-consuming exercises, it will not make the sustained difference on public health that we are hoping it will.
-Although implemented with good intention; the government’s plan is not sustainable, nor is it realistic.
-The factors driving weight gain and loss are unique to every person, a one-size-fits-all approach may not work for everyone.
-Targeted and tailored solutions (now like those offered by companies like CAR.O.L) for each person will work best.
+But, because the ‘tackling obesity’ strategy relies on a few basic and time-consuming exercises, it will not make the sustained difference on public health that we are hoping it will.
+Although implemented with good intention, the government’s plan is not sustainable, nor is it realistic.
+The factors driving weight gain and weight loss are unique to every person.
+A one-size-fits-all approach may not work for everyone.
+Targeted and tailored solutions for each person will work best.

 References Sourced in this Post: